-At the finals level, coaches should provide proof of current First Aid, CPR and US Sailing Level 3 certification or its equivalent from another NGB.
-Foreign coaches will need to provide proof of insurance in the United States.
+At all levels, coaches should provide proof of current First Aid, CPR and US Sailing Level 3 certification or its equivalent from another NGB.
+No exceptions are permitted.

 Note: US Sailing certified Level 3 coaches have $10 million in insurance coverage provided their certification is up to date.

 b.
 Any coach and/or support personnel who does not have current First Aid and CPR and/or has neither US Sailing- Level 3 certification nor its equivalent from another National Governing Body) may be provided a fixed venue on the water.

 What is permitted at a Grade 1 event